What Is Crypto Contract Trading?

 Crypto contract trading lets you speculate on the price of cryptocurrencies like Bitcoin and Ethereum without owning the underlying coins, which increases exposure and speeds up losses if you misjudge the move.
 Instead of buying tokens directly, the contract adds synthetic exposure, also called leverage.
 If the market moves against your position, losses snowball fast.

-At Leverage.Trading, we break down how these contracts work across futures, perpetual swaps, CFDs, and margin-traded products, while also analyzing how most liquidation errors come from traders who treat leverage like spot.
+This guide breaks down how these contracts work across futures, perpetual swaps, CFDs, and margin-traded products.
+Most liquidation errors come from traders who treat leverage like spot trading.

-In this breakdown, we look at how contract markets actually behave when the price moves violently.
-By the end, you’ll see how long and short contracts behave, and why proper risk sizing matters more than direction.
+This breakdown covers how contract markets actually behave when the price moves violently.
+By the end, the mechanics of long and short contracts will be clear, along with why proper risk sizing matters more than direction.

 Key takeaways